Gov. Beverly Perdue is visiting the Outer Banks to boost a new front

 The City of Greensboro no longer requires property owners

+to have an inspection on rental properties before renting.
 The Rental Unit Certificate of Occupancy (RUCO) program went under reconstruction last year

 and made it to the General Assembly